 Things you need to do as a Member of our plan are listed below.
-If you have any questions, please call our Member Service Contact Center.
-We're here to help.
+If you have any questions, please call Member Services.

-- Get familiar with your covered services and the rules you must follow to get these covered services.
-Use this EOC booklet to learn what is covered for you and the rules you need to follow to get your covered services - the "How to Obtain Services" and "Benefits and Your Cost Share" sections give details about your medical services, including what is covered, what is not covered, rules to follow, and what you pay - the "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits and Your Cost Share" section gives details about your coverage for Part D prescription drugs - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
-Please call our Member Service Contact Center to let us know - we are required to follow rules set by Medicare to make sure that you are using all of your coverage in combination when you get your covered services from our plan.
-This is called "coordination of benefits" because it involves coordinating the health and drug benefits you get from us with any other health and drug benefits available to you.
-We'll help you coordinate your benefits.
-(For more information about coordination of benefits, go to the "Exclusion, Limitations, Coordination of Benefits, and Reductions" section) - Tell your doctor and other health care providers that you are enrolled in our plan.
-Show your plan membership card whenever you get your medical care or Part D drugs - □ Help your doctors and other providers help you by giving them information, asking questions, and following through on your care - to help your doctors and other health care providers give you the best care, learn as much as you are able to about your health problems and give them the information they need about you and your health.
-Follow the treatment plans and instructions that you and your doctors agree upon - make sure you understand your health problems and participate in developing mutually agreed upon treatment goals with your providers whenever possible

-- make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements - if you have any questions, be sure to ask.
-Your doctors and other health care providers are supposed to explain things in a way you can understand.
-If you ask a question and you don't understand the answer you are given, ask again - Be considerate.
+Get familiar with your covered services and the rules you must follow to get these covered services.
+Use this EOC to learn what is covered for you and the rules you need to follow to get your covered services

+- the "How to Obtain Services" and "Benefits and Your Cost Share" sections give details about your medical services - If you have any other health insurance coverage in addition to our plan, you are required to tell us. - the "Exclusion, Limitations, Coordination of Benefits, and Reductions" section tells you about coordinating these benefits - Tell your doctor and other health care providers that you are enrolled in our plan.
+Show your plan membership card whenever you get your medical care - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care - ♦ to help get the best care, tell your doctors and other health care providers about your health problems.
+Follow the treatment plans and instructions that you and your doctors agree upon - make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements - if you have any questions, be sure to ask and get an answer you can understand - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices - Pay what you owe.
-As a plan member, you are responsible for these payments: - in order to be eligible for our plan, you must have Medicare Part B. Most plan Members must pay a premium for Medicare Part B to remain a Member of our plan - ♦ for most of your Services or Part D drugs covered by our plan, you must pay your share of the cost when you get the Service or Part D drug.
-This will be a Copayment (a fixed amount) or Coinsurance (a percentage of the total cost).
-The "Benefits and Your Cost Share" section tells you what you must pay for your Services and Part D drugs - if you get any medical services or Part D drugs that are not covered by our plan or by other insurance you may have, you must pay the full cost - if you disagree with our decision to deny coverage for a service or Part D drug, you can make an appeal.
-Please see the "Coverage Decisions, Appeals, and Complaints" section for information about how to make an appeal - if you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage - if you are required to pay the extra amount for Part D because of your yearly income, you must pay the extra amount directly to the government to remain a Member of our plan - Tell us if you move.
-If you are going to move, it's important to tell us right away.
-Call our Member Service Contact Center - if you move outside of our Service Area, you cannot remain a Member of our plan.
-(The "Definitions" section tells you about our Service Area.)
-We can help you figure out whether you are moving outside our Service Area. - if you move within our Service Area, we still need to know so we can keep your membership record up-to-date and know how to contact you
+As a plan member, you are responsible for these payments: - ◆ you must continue to pay a premium for your Medicare Part B to remain a Member of our plan - for most of your Services covered by our plan, you must pay your share of the cost when you get the Service - If you move within your Home Region Service Area, we need to know so we can keep your membership record up-to-date and know how to contact you - If you move outside of your plan's Service Area, you cannot remain a member of our plan - If you move, it is also important to tell Social Security (or the Railroad Retirement Board)

-- if you move, it is also important to tell Social Security (or the Railroad Retirement Board).
-You can find phone numbers and contact information for these organizations in the "Important Phone Numbers and Resources" section - Call our Member Service Contact Center for help if you have questions or concerns.
-We also welcome any suggestions you may have for improving our plan - phone numbers and calling hours for our Member Service Contact Center - for more information about how to reach us, including our mailing address, please see the "Important Phone Numbers and Resources" section